This is the website for the Data Science with

 tidymodelsfor inferential and predictive modeling.

-Further, you will work on a semester-long graded data science project using
+You will demonstrate your proficiency in these packages on a semester-long graded data science project.

 There are no mandatory prerequisites for DataSciR.
 However, you are expected to have a profound knowledge of fundamental data mining techniques, such as classification, regression and clustering.
 Hence, it is recommended that you have heard at least one of the following lectures (or comparable):

-Also, you should have a basic programing and statistics knowledge.
+Also, you should have a basic programming and statistics knowledge.
 For example, you will learn the most important vector types and classes in

 R, but you will not learn what a vector or a class is in general.
-Accordingly, you should know what the terms mean, standard deviation, probability, hypothesis test, p-value, etc. mean.
+Accordingly, you should know what the terms mean, standard deviation, probability, etc. mean.